 Legal Issues With Tenant Credit Reports

 You are legally free to check tenant credit reports and use the information when selecting tenants, as long as you don’t illegally discriminate in doing so—for example, by only requesting credit reports from certain tenants or by arbitrarily setting tougher standards (such as a stellar credit record) for renting to a tenant who is a member of a racial or ethnic minority or other protected class.
 See the Nolo article “Fighting Rental Housing Discrimination FAQ” for details.

 Also, federal law requires you to keep only needed information from a tenant’s credit report and to discard the rest.
-For details, see the Nolo article, “Legal Requirements for Handling Tenant Credit Reports.”
+For details, see Handling Tenant Credit Reports: The "Disposal Rule."

 For more information on credit reports, including details you’ll find there, see the Credit Reports & Credit Scores section of Nolo’s site.